 The LLM (International Justice) provides students with critical insights into the international legal system and how it operates to promote and secure justice.
-It analyses how the international legal order works and how it seeks to protect vulnerable groups, including minorities, migrants and peoples with disabilities.
-The programme draws on law and other disciplines, including sociology, anthropology and politics, to provide students with a comprehensive examination of the challenges facing international justice mechanisms today.
+It analyses how the international legal order works and how it seeks to address social inequalities and protect vulnerable, marginalised and oppressed groups.
+The programme draws on law and other disciplines, including sociology, anthropology and political science, to provide students with a comprehensive examination of the challenges facing international justice mechanisms today.

 Minimum English language requirements:

-Students must complete 90 credits in total, completing 30 taught credits in each semester.
-A 30 credit dissertation is completed during the summer.
-Students may choose any combination of modules they wish, however, they cannot take more than 30 taught credits per semester.
+Students must complete 90 credits in total, completing 35 taught credits in semester 1 and 30 credits in semester 2.
+A 25-credit dissertation is completed during the summer.

 Not all modules offered will run every year; offerings are dependent upon demand and other potential constraints.